SW-Perse/Deployment/README.md

 - analyzing rental fees and training a machine learning model to predict optimal rental price for
 - serving this model via an API containing a /predict endpoint

+This repositoryb is my Deployment project for Jedha's Machine Learning Engineer certificate.

 ## Requirements
 - To run EDA notebook : `pip install -r requirements.txt`
 - To run Streamlit app : `sh heroku_push.sh` with your own app name in place